 Indeed, the high school could be viewed as a microcosm of the problems that afflicted Billaine Town in general.
-The residents, less than 6000 of them, lived a drab, monotonous existence, surrounded by crumbling infrastructure and governed by ambivalent leadership.
-There were only a handful of local businesses and they all struggled to get by; including Baily’s Cafe and Bakery, which Ben’s mother took over after her own mother retired.
-Every year the population shrunk as young people boarded the one maglev station out of town to seek better prospects elsewhere in Zaitopia.
-Many moved to Zaito City, which was only a 20 minute ride away.
+It was the smallest town in Icewater County, built in its furthest-west pocket in Craggus Valley.
+The area itself was beautiful, overlooked by Craggus Mountain to the west, its glaciers supplying the waters that trickled down into the Icewater River.
+However, the residents of Billaine, less than 6000 of them, lived a drab, monotonous existence, surrounded by crumbling infrastructure and governed by ambivalent leadership.
+There were only a handful of local businesses and they all struggled to get by; including Bailey’s Cafe and Bakery, which Ben’s mother took over after her own mother retired.
+Every year the population shrunk as young people boarded the one maglev station out of town to seek better prospects elsewhere in Eastern Zaitopia.
+Many moved to the ZVM, which was only a 20 minute ride away.
 At the rate of its decline it seemed inevitable that Billaine would become a ghost town in just a generation or two.

 The bell rang and Ben breathed a sigh of relief.
 He dashed out of his homeroom, dodged a chunk of rotting drywall that fell from the ceiling, scooched around the giant brown puddle in the hallway and made his way to his locker.
-It screeched open on rusty hinges and Ben crammed his textbooks into his overstuffed backpack as quick as he could.
+It screeched open on rusty hinges and Ben threw on his winter coat, then crammed his textbooks into his overstuffed backpack as quick as he could.
 His shoulders ached in protest as the straps of his backpack bit into them and Ben and made his way out the front door to freedom.

 “Hey, can we stop by Borger Bash on the way to the compound?”
 Ben asked.
 “I skipped lunch.”